Score High in Credibility, Accuracy, Practical Value

 The question of when, precisely, the firm earns specific revenues is essential for accounting purposes.
 Accounting standards everywhere mandate that firms report revenues in the accounting period they "earn" them.

-The Timing of Revenue Earnings Depends on the Firm's Choice of Accounting System.
+Revenue Timing Depends on the Accounting System.

-Small shops and other business firms that use cash basis accounting earn revenues when customers pay them for goods or services, with cash.
-A cash basis system, in fact, recognizes only two kinds of transactions: (1) Cash inflows—which include revenues earnings, and (2) Cash outflows, which include expenses the firm pays.
+Small shops and other business firms that use cash-basis accounting earn revenues when customers pay them for goods or services, with cash.
+A cash-basis system, in fact, recognizes only two kinds of transactions: (1) Cash inflows—which include revenues earnings, and (2) Cash outflows, which include expenses the firm pays.
 For these firms, earning revenues means, mostly, getting paid.

 However, the vast majority of business firms, worldwide, practice instead accrual accounting with a double-entry accounting system.
-For all but the smallest and simplest firms, and for public companies of all kinds, it is just impossible to meet recordkeeping and reporting requirements using cash basis accounting alone.
-For firms using accrual accounting, the question of "when" they earn revenues becomes a little more complicated
+For all but the smallest and simplest firms, and for public companies of all kinds, it is just impossible to meet recordkeeping and reporting requirements using cash-basis accounting alone.
+For firms using accrual accounting, the question of "when" they earn revenues becomes a little more complicated.

-Accrual-Base Firms Claim Revenues When they Meet Two Conditions
+Accrual-Base Firms Claim Revenues

 Under accrual accounting, every sales transaction has two events.
 One event is the delivery of goods or services by the seller, and the other is customer payment.
 Accrual accounting recognizes, further, that either event may precede the other and that there may be a time lapse between them.
 As a result, it is possible for sellers to earn revenues before customers pay, and it is also possible for customers to pay before the seller earns the "revenue."
 Earning revenues, in other words, does not depend on customer payment.